quat1024/garden/garden/ai-error-diagnosis.md

 The main Minecraft client thread just happens to be called "Render thread".
 It does rendering, sure, but also does other stuff.
 Much of the initial game-boot process happens on "the render thread".
 So just because a thread named "Render thread" crashed doesn't mean something is wrong with specifically rendering.

+Oh, and the thread that crashed was `Worker-Main-5`, not the render thread.
+There were a bunch of unrelated, non-crashing "render thread" problems in the log, though?

 > * Mod compatibility issues (some mods may not work well with others or with your game version).

 "some mods may not work well with others": Here we finally have some actual advice, although it's extremely generic and probably something you already knew.